RyotaUshio/obsidian-inline-math/README.md

 ${} ... {}$
 ```

-These braces are then **hidden** so that you are not disturbed by them.
+These braces are then **hidden** so that you are not disturbed by them (, which is disabled in the video above by "Disable decorations").

 ***And importantly, they are automatically deleted when you escape from `$...$`, so you don't need to worry about messing up your notes with braces!***